Deterministic Sparse Suffix Sorting in the Restore Model: Introduction

-Based on classic suffix array construction algorithms~\cite{ksb2006,nong11two}, sparse suffix sorting is easily conducted in $\Oh{n}$ time if $\Oh{n}$ additional working space is available.
-For $m = \oh{n}$, however, the needed working space may be too large, compared to the final space requirement of~\SSA[T]\@.
-Although some special choices of~$\Pos$ (e.g., evenly spaced suffixes or prefix codes) admit space-optimal $\Oh{m}$ construction algorithms~\cite{ferragina07suffix}, the problem of sorting arbitrary choices of suffixes in small space seems to be much harder.
-We are aware of the following results: As a deterministic algorithm, \citet{ksb2006} gave a trade-off using $\Oh{\tau m +n\sqrt{\tau}}$ time and $\Oh{m+n/\sqrt{\tau}}$ working space with a parameter $\tau \in [1, \sqrt{n}]$.
-If randomization is allowed, there is a technique based on Karp-Rabin fingerprints, first proposed by \citet{BFGKSV13} and later improved by \citet{I2014FSS}.
-The latest one works in $\Oh{n \lg n}$ expected time and $\Oh{m}$ additional space.
+Based on classic suffix array construction algorithms~\cite{kaerkkaeinen06linearSA,nong11two}, sparse suffix sorting is easily conducted in $\Oh{n}$ time if $\Oh{n}$ words of additional working space is available.
+For $m = \oh{n}$, however, the working space may be too large, compared to the final space requirement of~\SSA[T,\Pos]\@.
+Although some special choices of~$\Pos$ admit space-optimal $\Oh{m}$-words construction algorithms (e.g.~\cite{Karkkainen96sparse}, see also the related work listed in~\cite{Bille0GKSV16}), the problem of sorting arbitrary suffixes in small space seems to be much harder.
+We are aware of the following results: As a deterministic algorithm, \citet{kaerkkaeinen06linearSA} gave a trade-off using $\Oh{\tau m +n\sqrt{\tau}}$ time and $\Oh{m+n/\sqrt{\tau}}$ words of working space with a parameter $\tau \in [1..\sqrt{n}]$.
+If randomization is allowed, there is a technique based on Karp-Rabin fingerprints, first proposed by \citet{Bille0GKSV16} and later improved by \citet{I2014FSS}. \citet{GawrychowskiK17} presented an algorithm running with \Oh{m} words of additional space in either \Oh{n\sqrt{\lg m}} expected time, or in $\Oh{n}$ time as a Monte Carlo algorithm (i.e., the output is correct only with high probability).
+Most recently, \citet{Prezza18sparse} presented a Monte Carlo algorithm in the restore model~\cite{Chan14restoreModel} that runs with \Oh{m} words of space in \Oh{n + m \lg^2 n} expected time. \JO{\Cref{figSparseSufRelatedWork} summarizes the running times and the memory usage of the listed algorithms.